Cost Effective WAN Bandwidth

 The number of competitive bandwidth vendors

 has increased dramatically.
-A new online search tool called GeoQuote introduced
+A online search tool called GeoQuote introduced

 within the last four years makes it easy to "play the field"